 The goal of treatment is to relieve symptoms.

-This condition is generally benign.
-However, people with severe cases are at increased risk for developing
+People with severe cases of this syndrome are at increased risk for developing cancers such as

 There are no guidelines for preventing Sjogren's syndrome.
 The cause is unknown.